arifer612/exportMDL/README.md

 ### Installation
-Installation can be done either by downloading the files directly from GitHub or by cloning it
+Installation can be done either by downloading the files directly from GitHub (Code -> Download ZIP) or by cloning it

     git clone https://github.com/arifer612/exportMDL